cormachogan/vsphere-storage-101/NFS-External-Service/README.md

-# PNFS Revisited Manifests for vsphere-storage-101 blogs
+# NFS Revisited Manifests for vsphere-storage-101 blogs

 These are the manifests used for the NFS Revisited (external service)  demo.